prospectkeys/prospectkeys.github.io/_pages/contact.md

 featured_image: /images/demo/demo-landscape.jpg
 ---

-If you want to set up a comission, <a href="mailto:prospectkeys@gmail.com">shoot me an email</a> and/or <a href="https://doodle.com/bp/benjaminshapiro/prospect-keys-keyboard-consultations"> schedule a time. </a>
+If you want to set up a comission, <a href="mailto:prospectkeys@gmail.com">shoot me an email</a> and/or <a href="https://doodle.com/bp/benjaminshapiro/prospect-keys-keyboard-consultations"> schedule a time for a consultation. </a>

 <!-- {% include contact-form.html %} -->